-Funded by the European Union, the GOJUST Programme is implemented through technical assistance by the British Council and logistical and fund management support from the United Nations Office for Project Services.
+GOJUST is implemented through technical assistance by the British Council and logistical and grant management support from the United Nations Office for Project Services (UNOPS).

 The Programme also completed a Gender Equality and Social Inclusion (GESI) Assessment and will develop a GESI Mainstreaming Plan for the whole programme.